-Vata Imbalance hampers circulation and movement in the body.
-An imbalanced Vata can take toll on the functioning of our critical body systems such as Lymphatic system, Reproductive System, Blood Circulation, and our Mental Balance.
+Vata Imbalance poorly affects circulation and movement in the body.
+An imbalanced Vata Dosha can take toll on the functioning of our critical body systems such as Lymphatic system, Reproductive System, Blood Circulation, and our Mental Balance.

-Vata imbalance leads to erratic motion, roughness, dryness, hardness, irregular flow, or blocked flow of fluids and matter in the body.
+Vata imbalance causes to erratic bowel movement, roughness, dryness, hardness, irregular flow, or blocked flow of fluids and matter in the body.
 Vata increase can cause excessive, sharp, and throbbing pains in the head, stomach, or other affected body parts.

 - Irregular Menstrual cycle, Absence of Menstruation, Excessive Menstrual pain, and Menstrual Disorders.